-- a) A zoning, subdivision, site plan, or building permit or approval, any of which relate to "land development" as defined in this section, that has received final approval from the applicable board, commission, or officer of the municipality. - A wastewater system permit issued under any municipal ordinance adopted pursuant to 24 V.S.A. chapter 102. - Final official minutes of a meeting that relate to a permit or approval described in (a) or (b) above that serve as the sole evidence of that permit or approval. - d) A certificate of occupancy, certificate of compliance, or similar certificate that relates to the permits or approvals described in (a) or (b) above, if the bylaws so require. - e) An amendment of any of the documents listed in (a) through (d) above.
+- 1. A zoning, subdivision, site plan, or building permit or approval, any of which relate to "land development" as defined in this section, that has received final approval from the applicable board, commission, or officer of the municipality. - 2.
+A wastewater system permit issued under any municipal ordinance adopted pursuant to 24 V.S.A. chapter 102. - 3.
+Final official minutes of a meeting that relate to a permit or approval described in (1) or (2) above that serve as the sole evidence of that permit or approval. - 4.
+A Certificate of Occupancy, certificate of compliance, or similar certificate that relates to the permits or approvals described in (1) or (2) above, if the bylaws so require. - 5.
+An amendment of any of the documents listed in (1) through (4) above.

+New construction:

-New construction: For the purposes of determining insurance rates, structures for which the "start of construction" commenced on or after the effective date of an initial FIRM or after December 31, 1974, whichever is later, and includes any subsequent improvements to such structures.
-For floodplain management purposes, new construction means structures for which the start of construction commenced on or after the effective date of the floodplain management regulation adopted by a community and includes any subsequent improvements to such structures.
+- 1. For the purposes of determining insurance rates, structures for which the "start of construction" commenced on or after the effective date of an initial FIRM or after December 31, 1974, whichever is later, and includes any subsequent improvements to such structures. - For floodplain management purposes, new construction means structures for which the start of construction commenced on or after the effective date of the floodplain management regulation adopted by a community and includes any subsequent improvements to such structures.

-New manufactured home park or subdivision: A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after the effective date of the floodplain management regulations adopted by a community.
+New Manufactured Home Park or Subdivision: A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after the effective date of the floodplain management regulations adopted by a community.